Gauge invariant method for maximum simplification of the field strength in non-Abelian Yang-Mills theories: Abstract

 \section{Abstract}

 A new local gauge invariant method is introduced in order to maximally simplify the expression for a $SU(2)$ non-Abelian field strength.
 The new tetrads introduced in previous works are going to play a fundamental role in the algorithm presented in this manuscript.
 Three new local gauge invariant objects are going to guide us through the process of making a field strength block diagonal.
 The process is also covariant.
-Any non-trivial isospace field strength projection will become block diagonal through this algorithm.
-Along with the local gauge invariant method already developed in order to diagonalize the stress-energy tensor, we have with this new local gauge invariant method to maximally simplify the field strength, a new gauge invariant method to classify Yang-Mills field theories.
+Any non-trivial isospace field strength projection will become block diagonal through this gauge invariant algorithm.
+As an application we will find new local observables in Yang-Mills theories.